pirobot/pi_trees/README.md

-This repository will eventually hold a ROS/Python package for implementing Behavior Trees.
+A Python/ROS package for implementing Behavior Trees.